tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

 ---
 # Create Synonym Map (Azure Cognitive Search REST API)

 In Azure Cognitive Search, a synonym map contains a list of rules for expanding or rewriting a search query to equivalent terms.
-You can create a new synonym map within an Azure Cognitive Search service using an HTTP POST request.
-Refer to this [.NET code sample](https://github.com/Azure-Samples/search-dotnet-getting-started/tree/master/DotNetHowToSynonyms) and [tutorial](https://docs.microsoft.com/azure/search/search-synonyms-tutorial-sdk) to learn more about synonyms.
+For hands-on experience, see this [.NET code sample](https://github.com/Azure-Samples/search-dotnet-getting-started/tree/master/DotNetHowToSynonyms) or this [tutorial](https://docs.microsoft.com/azure/search/search-synonyms-tutorial-sdk) to learn more about synonyms.

+You can use either POST or PUT on the request.
+For either one, the JSON document in the request body provides the object definition.

 ```
 POST https://[service name].search.windows.net/synonymmaps?api-version=[api-version]